Sukanya807/BikeSharing_Tableau/README.md

 ## Overview & Purpose

 The purpose of this analysis is to create visualizations on Tableau using worksheets, dashboards and stories with Citibike bike-sharing data ((August,2019) in New York City to convince investors that a similar bike-sharing service in Des Moines can be a viable business opportunity.
+Please view the Tableau Story [here](https://public.tableau.com/app/profile/sukanya.ghosh3003/viz/Module_Challenge_16534889152630/NYCCitibikeStory?publish=yes).

 ## Tools Used
 - Tableau Public